RedisAI/RedisAI/docs/commands.md

 It accepts one or more operations, split by the pipe-forward operator (`|>`).

+By default, the DAG execution context is local, meaning that tensor keys appearing in the DAG only live in the scope of the command.
+That is, setting a tensor with `TENSORSET` will store it local memory and not set it to an actual database key.
+One can refer to that key in subsequent commands within the DAG, but that key won't be visible outside the DAG or to other clients - no keys are open at the database level.

-By default, the DAG execution context is local, meaning that loading and persisting tensors should be done explicitly.
+Loading and persisting tensors from/to keyspace should be done explicitly.
 The user should specify which key tensors to load from keyspace using the `LOAD` keyword, and which command outputs to persist to the keyspace using the `PERSIST` keyspace.

-When `PERSIST` is not present, object savings are done locally and kept only during the context of the DAG meaning that no output keys are open.

 As an example, if `command 1` sets a tensor, it can be referenced by any further command on the chaining.